rodber/blog/_posts/2020-07-23-hello-chevere.md

 This basic foundation made PHP capable to power most of the web (yes, the whole internet) that you use everyday, but its popularity is constantly declining in favor of newer technologies.

 With Chevere I'm introducing a clean PHP framework that suits the process of pushing PHP beyond the basic known web foundation.
-It took me years to craft this system architecture, and it accounts all my experience around developing Chevereto which includes sales, support, marketing, etc.
+It took me years to craft this system architecture, and it accounts all my experience around developing Chevereto.
 Chevere is all about just better software, and I hope that it also helps others sharing the same mindset.

 ## Mistakes made